-James Taylor, BSc (Hons), PhD, FIET, holds a Personal Chair in Control Engineering at Lancaster University.
+James Taylor holds a Personal Chair in Control Engineering at Lancaster University.
+He is Impact Champion for the Engineering Department and Director of the Nuclear Science and Engineering Research Group.
+He was Deputy Head of Engineering from 2015-2018, having previously held Director of Teaching roles from 2005-2014.
 His interdisciplinary research on statistical modelling and control of uncertain systems in the natural sciences and engineering, involves applications spanning robotics, transport, energy, health and the environment.
-He was Deputy Head of Engineering from 2015-2018, having previously held Departmental Director of Teaching roles from 2005-2014.
+He supervises projects in these areas for students across a spectrum of mechanical, electronic, nuclear and chemical engineering disciplines.

-Professor Taylor is Principal investigator for six projects funded by the Nuclear Decommissioning Authority, the National Nuclear Laboratory or Sellafield Ltd, including Autonomous mobile robotic systems for remote handling and nuclear decommissioning.
+Professor Taylor has been Principal investigator for seven projects funded by the Nuclear Decommissioning Authority, the National Nuclear Laboratory and Sellafield Ltd, with a focus on mobile robotic systems for remote handling and nuclear decommissioning.
 He is Co-investigator and the Lead at Lancaster University for EPSRC projects EP/M015637/1 Adaptive (Medical) Treatment and Robust Control and EP/R02572X/1 National Centre for Nuclear Robotics.
-He is Co-investigator for EP/N017749/1 Technology development to evaluate dose rate distribution in PCV and to search for fuel debris submerged in water and BB/M004260/1 Developing an automated microphenotyping platform to unlock the potential of chemical biology in plants.
+He was Co-investigator for EP/N017749/1 Technology development to evaluate dose rate distribution in PCV and to search for fuel debris submerged in water and BB/M004260/1 Developing an automated microphenotyping platform to unlock the potential of chemical biology in plants.
 Earlier in his career, he was Principal investigator for GR/R94442/01 Control of nonlinear systems identified using scheduled, adaptive and state dependent parameter models.

-Professor Taylor's personal web page has more information about his research, including links to download the CAPTAIN Toolbox.
+Professor Taylor's personal web page has more information about the above, including links to download the CAPTAIN Toolbox.